thasup/My-Evaluate-News-NLP/README.md

 # How to get your API key
 [(Back to top)](#table-of-contents)

-For the MeaningCloud API: You can find the API here.
+You can find the API [here](https://www.meaningcloud.com/developer/sentiment-analysis).
 Once you create an account with MeaningCloud, you will be given a license key to start using the API.

 # Dependencies
 [(Back to top)](#table-of-contents)